urbit/docs/userspace/tudumvc/tudumvc-proper.md

   ==
 ```

 `%unsub` has three important fuctions.
-When you unsubscribe from one of your partners, you'll first delete their task list from the `shared` data structure (`(~(del by shared) partner)`).
-Then you'll `[%pass <wire> %agent [<partner> <%app>] %leave ~]` to communicate to that partner that you're no longer listening on that path (freeing the wire for use by someone/something else, theoretically).
-Lastly, you'll update your Earth web app with the change to your state (removing those tasks from the Earth web app).
+When a subscriber unsubscribe from one of their partners, they'll first delete their task list from the `shared` data structure (`(~(del by shared) partner)`).
+Then they'll `[%pass <wire> %agent [<partner> <%app>] %leave ~]` to communicate to that partner that they're no longer listening on that path (freeing the wire for use by someone/something else, theoretically).
+Lastly, they'll update their Earth web app with the change to your state (removing those tasks from the Earth web app).

 ```hoon
 ++  force-remove